yungcypo/Obsidian/School/Siete.md

 > Note: Same as before, NAZOV je len nazov, napr.
 RIPt

 # VLAN
 Virtual LAN

+VLANs allow administrator to segment networks based on factors such as function, team, or application, without regard for the pshysical location of the users or devices
+Each VLAN is considered a aseparate logical network
+Unicast, broadcast and multicast is forwarded and flooded onlyu to end devices within corresponding VLAN

+Benefits
+- Smaller broadcast domains - network is divided into parts
+- Improved security - only users in the same VLAN can communicate together
+- Improved IT efficiency - VLANs simplifies network management
+- Reduced cost *(?)*
+- Simpler project and application management

-Access (pristupove) porty - medzi switchom a koncovym zariadenim - neznacuje sa
+Access (pristupove) porty - medzi switchom a koncovym zariadenim - neznackuje sa
-Trunk porty - medzi switchom a switchom *(resp. routerom (?))*
+Trunk porty - medzi switchom a inym sietovym zariadenim (switch, router)

 ## Trunk Protokoly